 The argumentList contains the arguments to be passed to the external command in terms of a comma separated list.
 Although it is in VIL syntactically correct to put multiple arguments into a single String, this leads typically to execution problems as the underlying infrastructure (Java) expects individual arguments and even inserts quotes to cope with whitespaces.

-This enables that operating system calls can be composed at script execution time or determined using external values (see Section 1.1.1).
+This enables that operating system calls can be composed at script execution time or determined using external values.
 However, the related command or script is executed, but the created artifacts are not tracked by the VIL execution environment.

 Alternative Execution